pivotal/docs-tap/supply-chain/reference/catalog/output-types.hbs.md

 **URL**: An OCI image containing a Carvel Package, PackageInstall, and Values YAML file.</br>
 **Digest**: OCI image digest.</br>

-The resources in this OCI image can either be deployed to a cluster, or written to a git repository for use in a GitOps workflow.
+The resources in this OCI image can either be deployed to a cluster, or written to a Git repository for use in a GitOps workflow.

 The purpose of this OCI image type is to contain a single version of an application as a Carvel Package, as well as the PackageInstall and Values YAML necessary to deploy the Package.

 ## source

-**URL**: OCI image containing the git repository source code.</br>
+**URL**: OCI image containing the Git repository source code.</br>
 **Digest**: OCI image digest.</br>

-An OCI image containing the source code retrieved from a git repository.
+An OCI image containing the source code retrieved from a Git repository.